CTSRD-CHERI/cheribuild/README.md

 ## Available Targets

+When selecting a target you can also build all the targets that it depends on by passing the `--include-dependencies` or `-d` option.
+However, some targets (e.g. `all`, `sdk`) will always build their dependencies because running them without building the dependencies does not make sense (see the list of targets for details).

+**TODO: Possibly restore the previous behaviour of dependencies included by default and opt out?
+It is probably be the more logical behaviour?
+I changed it because I often want to build only cheribsd without changing the compiler but forget to pass the `--skip-dependencies` flag**

-The following main targets are available:
+#### The following main targets are available

 - `binutils` builds and installs [CTSRD-CHERI/binutils](https://github.com/CTSRD-CHERI/binutils)
 - `qemu` builds and installs [CTSRD-CHERI/qemu](https://github.com/CTSRD-CHERI/qemu)
 - `llvm` builds and installs [CTSRD-CHERI/llvm](https://github.com/CTSRD-CHERI/llvm) and [CTSRD-CHERI/clang](https://github.com/CTSRD-CHERI/clang)
 - `cheribsd` builds and installs [CTSRD-CHERI/cheribsd](https://github.com/CTSRD-CHERI/cheribsd)
 - `disk-image` creates a CHERIBSD disk-image
-- `run` launch QEMU with the CHERIBSD disk image
+- `run` launches QEMU with the CHERIBSD disk image
-- `freestanding-sdk` builds everything required to build and run `-ffreestanding` binaries: compiler, binutils and qemu
 - `cheribsd-sysroot` creates a CheriBSD sysroot.
 When running this script on a non-FreeBSD system the files will need to be copied from a build server
+- `freestanding-sdk` builds everything required to build and run `-ffreestanding` binaries: compiler, binutils and qemu
 - `cheribsd-sdk` builds everything required to compile binaries for CheriBSD: `freestanding-sdk` and `cheribsd-sysroot`
 - `sdk` is an alias for `cheribsd-sdk` when building on FreeBSD, otherwise builds `freestanding-sdk`
-- `all`: runs all of the above targets
+- `all`: runs all the targets listed so far (`run` comes last so you can then interact with QEMU)

-#### Other targets:
+#### Other targets
 - `cmake` builds and installs latest [CMake](https://github.com/Kitware/CMake)
-- `elftoolchain` builds and installs `brandelf` from [elftoolchain](https://github.com/emaste/elftoolchain/)
+- `elftoolchain` builds and installs `brandelf` and `elfcopy` from [elftoolchain](https://github.com/emaste/elftoolchain/) (needed for SDK on non-FreeBSD systems)
 - `awk` builds and installs BSD AWK (if you need it on Linux)
 - `cherios` builds and installs [CTSRD-CHERI/cherios](https://github.com/CTSRD-CHERI/cherios)
 - `cheritrace` builds and installs [CTSRD-CHERI/cheritrace](https://github.com/CTSRD-CHERI/cheritrace)
 - `cherivis` builds and installs [CTSRD-CHERI/cherivis](https://github.com/CTSRD-CHERI/cherivis)

-cheribuild.py will also build all the other target that the given target depends on unless you pass the `-t` flag.

 ## Full list of options